 Also associated with this movement are false prophets and false prophecies about Trump getting re-elected.
-This is highly shaky ground and has a really bad record.
+This is highly shaky ground and has a really bad record (so-called prophets and prophesies).
 It needs to be rejected from the very start, because we end up losing our credibility as those who profess to have the truth.
 Let us, rather, place our trust in the written Word of God, which is our strong foundation of truth.

 As Christ-followers, we must allow Him to shine His light into this dark world through us.
 Which means we must be committed to carrying out the Great Commission that Jesus has tasked us with (Matthew 28:18-20; Acts 1:8).
 This is the only hope for humanity and the only hope for America.
 We must stop trying to create a Christian culture through political advantage.
 The politicization of Christianity is not the way of Christ, and has badly hurt the Christian witness in America.
 Our testimony is everything.
 Christianity is apolitical.
 We must be faithful to carry out the work the Lord has called us to, and leave the results to God to change hearts, to change lives, and fashion America according to His own will and purpose.